top of page

 BUILDING A SYSTEM MINDSET

 This project pushed me to think beyond individual screens and design at a systems level.
-I studied IBM's Carbon DS in depth to learn how to create structure, define patterns, and make decisions that scale across an entire product.
+I studied and worked extensively with the IBM Carbon Design System to learn how to create structure, work within constraints, define patterns, and make decisions that scale consistently across an entire product.

 IF I HAD MORE TIME